-Synonyms of Oreoceraus celsianus (32) (Updated on 2-9-21): Borzicactus celsianus (Lem. ex Salm-Dyck) Kimnach, Borzicactus fossulatus (Labour.)
+Synonyms of Oreoceraus celsianus (32) (Updated on 11-10-21 from Plants of the World Online): Borzicactus celsianus (Lem. ex Salm-Dyck) Kimnach, Borzicactus fossulatus (Labour.)
 Kimnach, Cereus bruennowii (J.N.Haage ex C.F.Först. & Rümpler) Mottet, Cereus celsianus (Cels) Orcutt, Cereus fossulatus (Labour.)
 Mottet, Cereus tupizensis Vaupel, Cleistocactus celsianus (Cels ex Salm-Dyck) F.A.C.Weber, Cleistocactus tupizensis (Vaupel) Backeb., Echinopsis celsiana (Salm-Dyck) Anceschi & Magli, Oreocereus celsianus var. lanuginosior Salm-Dyck ex Riccob., Oreocereus fossulatus (Labour.)
 Backeb., Oreocereus fossulatus var. gracilior (K.Schum.)
 Backeb., Oreocereus fossulatus var. lanuginosior (Salm-Dyck ex K.Schum.)
 W.T.Marshall, Oreocereus fossulatus var. rubrispinus F.Ritter, Oreocereus maximus Backeb., Oreocereus neocelsianus Backeb., Oreocereus neocelsianus var. ruficeps Y.Itô, Oreocereus neocelsianus var. villosissimus Y.Itô, Pilocereus bruennowii J.N.Haage ex C.F.Först. & Rümpler, Pilocereus brunnowianus Moerder, Pilocereus brunnowii F.Haage ex Nichols., Pilocereus celsianus Salm-Dyck, Pilocereus celsianus f. auratus K.Schum., Pilocereus celsianus var. bruennowii (J.N.Haage ex C.F.Först. & Rümpler) K.Schum., Pilocereus celsianus var. foveolatus (Labour. ex Lem.)
 Schelle, Pilocereus celsianus var. gracilior K.Schum., Pilocereus celsianus var. lanuginosior Salm-Dyck ex K.Schum., Pilocereus celsianus var. williamsii (Lem.)
 K.Schum., Pilocereus fossulatus Labour., Pilocereus foveolatus Labour. ex Lem., Pilocereus kanzleri J.N.Haage ex C.F.Först. & Rümpler, Pilocereus williamsii Lem.

 Oreocereus celsianus (Salm-Dyck) A.Berger ex Riccob. is the correct and accepted scientific name for this species of Oreocereus.
 It was described as such by Vincenzo Riccobono in Bollettino delle R[eale] Orto Botanico di Palermo in 1909.
 The ex” indicates it was previously named and described as such by Alwin Berger so Mr. Riccobono gave him the credit for doing so and used his description.
 It was first named Pilocereus celsianus Salm-Dyck by (Antoine) Charles Lemaire and Joseph Franz Maria Anton Hubert Salm-Reifferscheid-Dyck (SERIOUSLY) in Cacteae in Horto Dyckensi Cultae in 1849.